Loicdelanghe/MPLP_2021/README.md

 This repository contains some basic example exercises to demonstrate their usage.
 The exercises are organized based on the judge they use.
+Test